 The Ampelmann store has several locations, all near important Berlin landmarks, so they’re easy to find.
 Their flagship store is at the intersection of Unter den Linden and Friedrichstr., where the first Ampelmann signal was installed.

-By the way, many people will tell you to look at the crosswalk signals to determine if you’re standing in the former East or West because they claim these Ampelmännchen are only in the East.
+Berlin fun fact: Many people will tell you to look at the crosswalk signals to determine if you’re standing in the former East or West because they claim these Ampelmännchen are only in the East.

 This is not true!
 While you will see more traditional-looking crosswalk signals in the West, I have definitely seen the eastern types while firmly standing in western parts of the city.